autoplot/documentation/javadoc/org/das2/datum/Datum.Long.md

+# org.das2.datum.Datum.Long

-# org.das2.datum.Datum.Longclass backing Datums with a long, such as with CDF_TT2000.
+class backing Datums with a long, such as with CDF_TT2000.

-Long( long value, Units units )
+# Long( long value, Units units )

 ***